 The Vita American foulbrood (AFB) Diagnostic Test Kit enables beekeepers and bee inspectors to test for AFB in honeybee larvae and to obtain the results immediately and easily in the apiary.

-- Diagnostic kit works like a home pregnancy test
+- Diagnostic kit works like a home pregnancy or COVID-19 test

 - Generates immediate results